Bequeath Your Frequent Flyer Miles

 Frequent flyer policies can change at the whim of the airlines even as you are living, so another idea to keep in mind is to use the miles now and create experiences with your loved ones rather than plan to pass the miles on later.
 In doing so, you can be sure your miles aren’t lost; a bonus is that you can also share moments none of you will ever forget.

-If you have any concerns about frequent flyer miles, call Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab), and always be sure to include all your assets, even your airline miles accounts, when discussing wills, trusts, and estate plans with your attorney.
+If you have any concerns about frequent flyer miles, contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab), and always be sure to include all your assets, even your airline miles accounts, when discussing wills, trusts, and estate plans with your attorney.